November 09, 2018

 A new study has put together a theory that explains the extraordinary increases in brain size in humans and other animals over the last few million years — they’re calling it the ‘"cultural brain hypothesis."
 Researchers from the London School of Economics and Political Science, University of British Columbia and Harvard University teamed up for the study published in PLOS Computational Biology.

-The human brain has reportedly tripled in size in the past few million years, and animals have faced a similar increase — both are puzzling to scientists because brain tissue is “energetically expensive: that is, a smaller brain is easier to maintain in terms of calories,” Science Daily reports.
+The human brain has reportedly tripled in size in the past few million years, and animals have faced a similar increase — both are puzzling to scientists because brain tissue is “energetically expensive: that is, a smaller brain is easier to maintain in terms of calories,” a Science Daily news release reports.

 “The limits to larger brains is our ability to birth them, but as this theory suggests, this process is ongoing – we're now expanding our juvenile period, hitting a new biological limit in our ability to reproduce at an older age,” wrote the study’s lead author, Michael Muthukrishna.